YINGDAT/CrossyCarts/docs/final.md

 **Q-Tabular Learning**

-* States
+<u>States:</u>
-    * Our states are stored as a tuple of (distance_from_goal, current_velocity).
+Our states are stored as a tuple of (distance_from_goal, current_velocity).

 distance_from_goal
 * The distance_from_goal only focuses on the x-coordinate difference (left ↔ right) because that is the only factor that plays into when the agent should get off the minecart.
 Movement in Minecraft is continuous, not block-by-block, so x-position values provided by Malmo are float values.
-Obviously, using this would create too many states for our q-table, so we rounded to the nearest int
+Obviously, using this would create too many states for our q-table, so we rounded states to the nearest int.

 current_velocity

-* Rewards
+* .

+<u>Rewards:</u>

 ## Evaluation